Queen Camilla of the United Kingdom

 Charles and Camilla in the 1970s; Photo Credit – http://www.hellomagazine.com

 Camilla had met Andrew Parker Bowles, a lieutenant in the Blues and Royals in the late 1960s.
 The two had an on-again, off-again relationship for a few years.
 When it broke up in 1970, Parker Bowles dated Princess Anne for a while and played on Prince Charles’ polo team.
 After the break-up with Prince Charles, Camilla and Andrew started dating again and their engagement was announced in 1973.
 They married on July 4, 1973, at the Guards Chapel at the Wellington Barracks in London.
-The wedding was considered to be the society wedding of the year and Princess Anne, The Queen Mother, and Princess Margaret attended.
+The wedding was the society wedding of the year and Princess Anne, The Queen Mother, and Princess Margaret attended.
 In 1995, Camilla and her husband decided to divorce, stating their divorce was amicable, and claimed it was due to different interests, which eventually led to separate lives.

 Camilla and Andrew had two children: